-Using points to get to New Zealand from Western Australia
+Using points to get to New Zealand from Perth

-For those living on the West Coast there are some really nice tactics you can employ for travel to New Zealand in Business Class for a fraction of the cost by using points.
+All is not lost however, as there are a number of tactics you can use to travel to New Zealand in premium classes for a fraction of the cost through utilising points.

 59,000 KrisFlyer miles one way (Virgin Australia)